bjanes0/fplfever/README.md

 # fplfever

-A fantasy premier league website and blog made with HTML5, CSS4, and Bootstrap 4!
+A fantasy premier league blog website made with HTML5, CSS4, and Bootstrap 4